tsroten/fcache/docs/api.rst

         :raises pickle.PicklingError: an unpicklable object was passed.
         .. versionadded:: 0.3

-    .. method:: get(key[, override=False])

-        Get data from the cache.
-All data stored under the name, *key*, is returned.
-If the data is expired, ``None`` is returned.
-Expired data is returned if *override* is :data:`True`.

-        :param key: the name of the data to fetch.
-        :type key: :mod:`string`
-        :param override: return expired data; defaults to :data:`False`.
-        :type override: :func:`bool<bool>`
-        :returns: the requested data or :data:`None` if the requested data has expired.
-        :raises exceptions.KeyError: *key* was not found.
-        :raises exceptions.IOError: the cache file does not exist or cannot be read.
-        :raises pickle.UnpicklingError: there was a problem unpickling an object.

-        .. versionchanged:: 0.2 Added the *override* argument.

-    .. method:: keys([override=False])

-        Return a list of the cache's keys.
-By default, only the keys that have valid data are returned.
-If *override* is :data:`True`, then all keys are returned.

-        :param override: return expired data's keys; defaults to :data:`False`.
-        :type override: :func:`bool<bool>`
-        :returns: a :func:`list<list>` of the cache's keys.
-        :raises exceptions.IOError: the cache file does not exist or cannot be read.
-        :raises pickle.UnpicklingError: there was a problem unpickling an object.

-        .. versionadded:: 0.3

     .. method:: values([override=False])

         Return a list of the cache's values.
 By default, only values that are not expired are returned.
 If *override* is :data:`True`, then all values are returned.